tlentali-betclic/cookiecutter-data-science/README.md

-# Cookiecutter Data Science - Betclic fork
+# Cookiecutter Data Science - Betclic

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._